TheRaytracers/freecad-povray-render/doc/user.md

 * Mac: `XXX`

 ## Usage
 The macro takes your actual view on the model, so pan your view how you would like the rendering.
 Now you can [Start the Macro](#startTheMacro).
 After that, select / create the file where you want to save the POVray code.
 Now the macro creates the POVray code and start the POVray.
+If you have many no CSG object the creation of the code can take a while.
 POVray opens a windows with the rendering result.
 To close this window, click on the windows.

 <a name="startTheMacro"></a>
 ### Start the Macro